BEWARE – MYTHS and NONSENSE

 Though never tested for feasibility, this goofy notion somehow grew into “folk wisdom” still taught today by many “crime experts” - even retired FBI agents and cops (they, too, sometimes just repeat poorly-conceived “conventional wisdom”).
 This supposed emergency tactic had escaped any serious scrutiny of its logic – or lack thereof – for decades.
 But, finally, researchers have investigated more deeply.

 A tiny number of times, yelling “Fire” has even been reported as successfully deterring a crime.
-Not because it’s a clever strategy, but because whatever help it had summoned would’ve been forthcoming with any screamed plea – regardless of its wording (such as “Stop!” or “Let go of me!” or “No!” or Help!).
+Not because it’s a clever strategy, but because whatever help it had summoned would’ve been forthcoming with any screamed plea – regardless of its wording (such as “Stop!” or “Let go of me!” or “No!” or Help! or "Fire!").
 Most bystanders are not apathetic and will at least start hollering, turning on porch lights, honking car horns, and so on – and of course, calling the police (NOT firefighters).
 Most predators almost always prefer secrecy/anonymity, so any attention from bystanders/witnesses usually scares them off.

 Why risk confusing your potential rescuers when you're in deep trouble?
 A life-threatening emergency is not the time to gamble on some silly trick.
-Instead, you should accurately identify your plight by yelling “Help!
+Instead, you should accurately identify your plight by yelling or screaming “Help!
 Police!”